Welcome! We are sitting in a waterfront garden today…I have some iced tea with a platter of savory treats to share.

-There is a beautiful cool breeze & shaded area to sit under on this very hot Aussie summer’s day, the Sailing Club are out on the bay in a race around the point & back.
+There is a beautiful cool breeze & shaded area to sit under on this hot Aussie summer’s day, the Sailing Club are out on the bay in a race around the point & back.

 So let’s sip our iced tea & munch on a variety of cheeses, strawberries, grapes & a pumpkin, sweet chilli & cashew dip with rice crackers as we watch the race & reflect upon today’s musings…